Find the Best AI Tools

 Featured AI Tools

-The AI assistant that actually reads the whole document and holds its ground
+View all βThe AI assistant that actually reads the whole document and holds its ground

 Ask Claude to summarize a 200-page report and it reads all 200 pages.
 That's not a figure of speech - its 200,000-token context window means you can paste an entire book, a year of emails, or a whole codebase and have a conversation about all of it at once.
 Most AI assistants quietly drop the earlier parts of long conversations.
 Claude doesn't.
 It's also unusually honest.
 Push back on a correct answer and Claude will explain why it's right rather than softening its position to keep you happy.
 That quality matters more than it sounds when you're using AI for research, analysis, or anything where you need accurate information more than agreeable information.
-For writing, Claude consistently produces the most natural-sounding output of any AI assistant - less formulaic, fewer filler phrases, better paragraph rhythm.
-Anthropic built it with safety and honesty as design constraints, not afterthoughts, and it shows in the day-to-day experience.
+For writing, Claude produces natural-sounding output with less formulaic phrasing and better paragraph rhythm than competitors.
+Anthropic built it with safety and honesty as design constraints, not afterthoughts, and it shows in day-to-day use.

 The test for a voice AI tool is simple: does it sound like a human, or does it sound like a robot reading words?
 ElevenLabs passes.
 The text-to-speech quality is consistently the best available - good enough that it's been used for audiobooks, podcasts, and voiceover work where listeners didn't know it was AI-generated.
 Voice cloning is the standout capability.
 Record a minute of your own voice (or use an existing recording), and ElevenLabs generates a custom voice model you can use for any text.
 Podcasters use this for corrections without re-recording.
 Creators use it to generate content in their own voice at scale.
 The quality is close enough to the original that it requires an explicit consent workflow before ElevenLabs lets you create a clone.
 The character limit model is the main friction point - the free tier (10,000 characters/month) runs out quickly if you're generating anything longer than short clips.
 The Starter plan at $5/month extends this to 30,000 characters with a commercial license, which is enough for regular use.